Baggrow

 Baggrow is a small village situated north of the Lake District National Park in the English county of Cumbria, historically within Cumberland.

 In many parts of the village views of England's 4th highest peak Skiddaw, standing 931 metres (3053 ft) above sea level, can be seen to the south east, some 9.5 mi away.

 Governance

-The village is in the parliamentary constituency of Workington, Mark Jenkinson is the Member of parliament.
+The village is in the parliamentary constituency of Penrith and Solway.